marked42/learning-notes/css/css.md

     top: 50%;
     left: 50%;
     /* ensures child inherits default parent width, otherwise
-     * child width is calculated under 50% of parent width */
+     * child width is calculated under 50% of parent width which
+     * may not be what you expected
+     */
     margin-right: -50%;
     transform: transform(-50%, -50%);